EARMILK EARMILK

 Tyra Douyon

-Tyra Douyon is an Atlanta-based journalist and editor specializing in arts & entertainment news, education, and marketing.
+Tyra Douyon is an Atlanta-based arts & entertainment journalist and editor.
 She’s a graduate of Kennesaw State University, where she earned her Bachelor’s degree in English Education and Master’s in Professional Writing.
-Along with freelance writing, she is a published poet and staff editor for a literary arts magazine.
-Visit her website tyradouyon.com and follow her on Instagram @tyradouyon_writes to read more of her published work.
+Along with freelance writing, she is a published poet and former editorial director and staff editor for several literary arts magazines.
+Visit her website tyradouyon.com to read more of her published work.

 Previous Article